pypy/pypy/pypy/doc/faq.rst

 What is PyPy?
 -------------

-PyPy is both:

- - a reimplementation of Python in Python, and
+PyPy is a reimplementation of Python in Python, using the RPython translation toolchain.

- - a framework for implementing interpreters and virtual machines for programming languages, especially dynamic languages.

 PyPy tries to find new answers about ease of creation, flexibility, maintainability and speed trade-offs for language implementations.